roytang/blog/content/post/2007/01/nameless-deck-does-not-win.md

 ][1]

-again this past weekend, but I forgot to name it &#8220;Nameless Deck Wins&#8221; this time, so I posted a much worse record. =(
+again this past weekend, but I forgot to name it "Nameless Deck Wins&#8221; this time, so I posted a much worse record. =(

 I went 2-3-drop, with the losses all going to aggro decks (2 Boros, 1 KarstenBot).
 The Boros matchup is winnable, but really tight, with no room for error.